Retinoids and Hyperpigmentation: What You Need to Know

 Those who are most prone to develop retinoid hyperpigmentation are people with darker skin as well as those who are regularly exposed to the sun.
 This is because both of these factors increase a person’s natural level of melanin, making the body more likely to produce pigment following retinoid use.

-See also The Benefits of Niacinamide for Acne-Prone Skin
+See also The Top Retinoids Products for Sensitive Skin

 How Can I Prevent Retinoid Hyperpigmentation?